SebasFortierDev/canada-computer-bot/README.md

 ## Configuration
 In the env file, you must specify these variables

-- WEBSITE_IS_IN_ENGLISH=true | false

-    Will define if the website is in english or in french

 - ITEM_URL_TO_WATCH=theUrlOfTheItemToWatch

     Will define which item is going to be watched.
 Example : https://www.canadacomputers.com/product_info.php?cPath=8_129&item_id=137820